smccord/group2-machine-learning/README.md

        docker run -p 80:8888 sprince399/mlnotebook
        ```

-  _If you are on your own machine_
-  Go to your browser and type in http://127.0.0.1:80.
-You will be prompted to enter a token which you can copy from the prompt.

-   _If you are on a Jetstream instance_
    Copy the IP address from the instance.
 Then in your own browser type in http://JetstreamIPAddress:80.
 You will be prompted to enter a token which you can copy from the prompt.

  Now you can play around with the neural network models!
 Select any of the files to explore.